Boris-Dimov/AlbumJSON_Generator/README.md

 On Linux/UNIX and derivatives, the tracks will most likely appear in random order.

 Compilation on Windows with Visual Studio requires tweaks to the code.

+The 20-file cap on the list is artificially added and can be easily extended with a single change in the source code.